lmisSOR/test/README.md

 # test

-so, I an testing making and commiting changes
+so, I am testing making and commiting changes